KWSNick/ScouseDaxie/README.md

 The logo was created by the author in logomakr online tool and is accredited as per the instruction of the tool's developer.
 It is subject to copyright restrictions and limitations

 ### Acknowledgements

+Material Design's Color Tool enhanced the colour palette of the site. https://material.io/resources/color/#!/?view.left=0&view.right=0

+Thanks to Liverpool City Council for the foresight in overcoming the Red and Blue divide by producing Purple wheelie bins!